Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes: Summary and Discussion

-\acknowledgments We thank BridgeUP: STEM Brown Scholars Juliette Cornelis, Denelis Ferreira, Ariba Khan, Anna Li, Audrey Soo, and Anay Vicente for their test runs and preliminary figures.
-A.S. is supported by a fellowship from the Helen Gurley Brown Revocable Trust.
-M.-M.M.L. was partly funded by NASA Astrophysical Theory Grant NNX14AP27G.
+\acknowledgments We thank BridgeUP: STEM Brown Scholars Juliette Cornelis, Denelis Ferreira, Ariba Khan, Anna Li, Audrey Soo, and Anay Vicente for their test runs and preliminary figures, and the anonymous referee for a useful report that improved the clarity and accuracy of the paper.
+A.S. was supported by a fellowship from the Helen Gurley Brown Revocable Trust, and N.W.C.L was supported by a Kalbfleisch Fellowship, both at the American Museum of Natural History.
+M.-M.M.L. was partly funded by NASA Astrophysical Theory Grant NNX14AP27G and NSF Grant AST18-15461.
 N.W.C.L. and M.-M.M.L. were partly funded by NSF Grant AST11-0395.
-N.W.C.L. also acknowledges support from a Kalbfleisch Fellowship at the American Museum of Natural History.
-B.M. and K.E.S.F. are partly supported by NSF PAARE AST-1153335 and NSF PHY11-25915.
-J.M.B. acknowledges support from PSC-CUNY award 60303-00 48.
+B.M. and K.E.S.F. was partly supported by NSF PAARE AST11-53335 and NSF PHY11-25915.
+J.M.B. acknowledges support from PSC-CUNY award 60303-00 48, and W.L. acknowledges support from Space Telescope Science Institute through grant HST-AR-14572 and the NASA Exoplanet Research Program through grant 16-XRP16~2-0065